 The property will typically describe an Actor surrendering custody of an object when it is handed over to someone else's care.
-On occasion, physical custody may be surrendered involuntarily - through
+On occasion, physical custody may be surrendered involuntarily - through accident, loss or theft.

 In reality, custody is either transferred to someone or from someone, or both.